 Why a value chain?

 Farmers and buyers may have certain values they are seeking in food stuffs that are part of their decision on whether or not to buy.
 Values can include: local, fresh, high-quality, pasture-based meats, certified Organic, regional, non-GMO.
 Values can also be part of an adopted standards program such as the Real Food Challenge, Good Food Purchasing Program, Healthcare Without Harm, or the Green Restaurant Association.
-These programs have standards and metrics that enable institutional buyers to establish criteria for purchasing that will help them choose more sustainably produced food.
+These programs have standards and metrics that enable buyers to establish criteria for purchasing that will help them choose more sustainably produced food.

 The NWI Food Council is a multi-stakeholder alliance that works to build a just, sustainable, and thriving locally-oriented food system for all in Northwest Indiana through networking, education, advocacy, and projects.
 We are a grassroots nonprofit organization that launched in December 2015 as a result of community input at the Local Food Summit held in April 2015.
 Through programs, projects, and partnerships, we seek to address the gaps in our regional food system and value chain.